 Keeping company with the men and women of the NRA—America’s oldest civil rights organization—full of members who defend our freedom here and at home, drives him to step up his role in the fight of our lives.

-Joining the Fight North warned that while our opponents call themselves gun control advocates, they should call themselves what they really are: the militant, well-funded vanguard of the disarm-America movement as they seek to repeal the Second Amendment and confiscate every privately owned firearm without full and fair due process.
+North warned that while our opponents call themselves gun control advocates, they should call themselves what they really are: the militant, well-funded vanguard of the disarm-America movement as they seek to repeal the Second Amendment and confiscate every privately owned firearm without full and fair due process.

 "The Second Amendment is the purest metaphor for freedom because if you aren’t free to defend yourself, then you really aren’t free at all,” North said.
 “If the disarm-America movement takes control of our government in 2020, every one of the God-given individual rights and freedoms guaranteed by the U.S. Constitution will be up for grabs.”